 1) In addition to providing the indicator value, report separately on the percentage of people who experienced conflicts a) at home; and b) in the community.

-2) If you conduct cash transfers / voucher distributions in several phases (or in several locations), do not wait to conduct the PDM until all distributions are over.
-Starting with the PDM immediately after the first phase / location will help you identify potential issues and address them in the remaining distributions.
+2) If you conduct cash transfers / voucher distributions in several phases (or in several locations), do not wait to conduct the post-distribution monitoring until all distributions are over.
+Starting with the monitoring immediately after the first phase / location will help you identify potential issues and address them in the remaining distributions.

 5) The indicator can also be phrased in positive terms such as “% of the [specify: voucher / cash] recipients who did not report experiencing any tensions or conflicts due to the provided assistance”.